rajpurkarlab/cheXlocalize/README.md

 While deep learning has enabled automated medical imaging interpretation at a level shown to surpass that of practicing experts, the "black box" nature of neural networks represents a major barrier to clinical trust and adoption.
 Therefore, to encourage the development and validation of more "interpretable" models for chest X-ray interpretation, we present a new radiologist-annotated segmentation dataset.

-CheXlocalize [TODO: add link] is a radiologist-annotated segmentation dataset on chest X-rays.
+[CheXlocalize](https://stanfordaimi.azurewebsites.net/datasets/abfb76e5-70d5-4315-badc-c94dd82e3d6d) is a radiologist-annotated segmentation dataset on chest X-rays.
 The dataset consists of two types of radiologist annotations for the localization of 10 pathologies: pixel-level segmentations and most-representative points.
 Annotations were drawn on images from the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) validation and test sets.
 The dataset also consists of two separate sets of radiologist annotations: (1) ground-truth pixel-level segmentations on the validation and test sets, drawn by two board-certified radiologists, and (2) benchmark pixel-level segmentations and most-representative points on the test set, drawn by a separate group of three board-certified radiologists.

 ![overview](/img/overview.png)